 To run applications distributed across a cluster, Spark requires a cluster manager.
-Cloudera supports two cluster managers: YARN and Spark Standalone.
+In CDH 6, Cloudera supports only the YARN cluster manager.
 When run on YARN, Spark application processes are managed by the YARN ResourceManager and NodeManager roles.
-When run on Spark Standalone, Spark application processes are managed by Spark Master and Worker roles.
+Spark Standalone is no longer supported.